ColinRitman/C0DL3/DEVELOPER_PRIVACY_IMPLEMENTATION_PLAN.md

 - **Address Privacy** - Hide who users are transacting with
 - **Transaction Timing Privacy** - Hide when users make transactions

+**Privacy-by-Default**: All transactions are private by default with no option to turn off privacy.
 **No block-level privacy** - we focus only on individual user benefits.

 ## 🚀 **Hybrid STARK Strategy: xfgwinterfell + Boojum**